COVID-19 Service Update -

 It is important that your rent is paid as you could be at risk of losing your home if you do not keep up with the payments.

-Our preferred payment method is direct debit or standing order - please contact your Tenancy Officer if you would like help setting this up.
+Our preferred payment method is direct debit or standing order - please contact your Tenancy Officer if you would like help to set this up.

 If you would like to know how much benefit you may be able to receive or help with budgeting, visit our benefit calculator and budgeting tools